t3kt/tctrl-max/docs/components.md

 | Message | Description |
 | ------- | ----------- |
+| `initialize dictionary obj123` | Extract values from a dictionary and translate into other input messages (see below).
 | `setpath path` | Sets the parameter path (e.g. `setpath /myapp/stuff/things:Awesomeness`).
 | `setlabel label` | Sets the displayed label text.
 | `setctrlname name` | Specifies the name of the bpatcher within the parent object (currently unused).